sap-tutorials/sap-build-process-automation/tutorials/spa-acquire-automation-store/spa-acquire-automation-store.md

 You will trigger the automation using the project launcher.

 >The project launcher allows you to launch your automation in attended mode in two different ways:

-- You can launch your automations manually in attended mode from the agent using the Launch manually from the agent section.
+> - You can launch your automations manually in attended mode from the agent using the Launch manually from the agent section.
 - You can configure events to trigger and launch your automations automatically using the Launch automatically by events section.

 In this tutorial, you will manually launch your automation from the agent by adding it in the Launch manually from the agent section of the project launcher.

-1. Navigate back to the **Application Development** lobby, choose the project.
+1. Navigate back to **SAP Build** lobby, choose the project.

-2. In the **Application Development** overview page, you can see all the artifacts that are part of the project.
+2. In the **SAP Build Process Automation** overview page, you can see all the artifacts that are part of the project.
 The project is **Editable** which means you can modify it.

 3. Select the **Get Processors Details** automation.